 In 2012, Aquinas announced a partnership with St. Thomas Hospital, which is adjacent to the campus, to house students in a portion of the hospital’s Seton Lodge.
 Students have access to the medical services and health club at St. Thomas Hospital.
 The hotel-like residence, which is single-sex by floor, will accommodate only a small number of students for the first year, but the College hopes to greatly increase the number of residents for the 2013-2014 academic year.
 Residents for the 2012-2013 year hail from ten states: Washington, New Mexico, Texas, Minnesota, Ohio, Maryland, Delaware, Virginia, Tennessee, and Alabama.

-Aquinas promotes the “house” model of students, faculty, staff, and alumni joining together voluntarily to support each other and organize joint activities.
-Four houses each for men and women are planned, sponsored by patron saints and are represented by faculty or staff heads of house.
+Aquinas promotes the “house system” with students, faculty, staff, and alumni joining together voluntarily to support each other and organize joint activities.
+Four houses each for men and women are named for patron saints who represent the ideals and morals toward which the students strive.

-Nashville is the capital city of Tennessee with a population of over 630,000 people.
+Nashville is the capital city of Tennessee with a population of more than 630,000 people.
 In addition to famous and historical ties to the country music industry, Nashville has a vast health care sector and a growing automobile manufacturing industry.